lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     0 0.23 0.14 0.05 0.04
     1 0.43 0.13 0.12 0.08

-An example for the labe names .yaml file:
+An example for the label names .yaml file:

 .. code-block:: yaml

     names: [cat, dog]

+You can use the output of the lightly-crop command as the *input_dir* for your lightly-train command.

 Training, Embedding, and Uploading in a go - Magic
 ---------------------------------------------------